The measurement tool of choice for marketing professionals

 To get a real handle on whether users are engaging with the key conversion areas of your website, the definition of goals and their conversions is vital.

 You may want a user to complete an enquiry form for lead generation, engage with a call to action or analyse the route to purchase of a product.
-Each goal can have a monetary value associated with it to reflect how much that conversion that is to the business.
+Each goal can have a monetary value associated with it to reflect how much that conversion is worth to the business.

 Goals can be inferred from the data or can be implemented as predefined paths.
 Using campaign tags and linking Google ads, a thorough understanding of how a user behaves with your website gives valuable information.
 This information can lead to effective decisions and productivity on marketing, design and development.